RROS-Lab/Robotiq_Gripper/README.md

 * grip_state: Shows the grip state of each gripper (along with which robot it is attached to)

 ## Moving the gripper
-`rostopic pub /moveGripper robotiq_gripper/change_state robot_name position speed force justGrap`
+`rostopic pub /moveGripper Robotiq_Gripper/change_state robot_name position speed force justGrap` If justGrasp is set to True, the gripper will just go to a position that ideally grips the object.

+## Reading gripper state
+`rostopic echo /grip_state`
+Returns gripper_name (also known as robot_name), position_state, force_state, speed_state, activated (True if object is in gripper's grasp)

 ## Adding more grippers
 Add to this dictionary